1989 – 1991 Studied Graphic Design at Humberside College of Higher Education

 We continued to work at Newfileds animation.

-1998 we made a few short animated films written by Stan Hayward one of which can be seen here Facts of Life.We then collaborated on an animated TV commercial for soft drink El Picu.
+1998 Made short animated films written by Stan Hayward one of which can be seen here Facts of Life.We then collaborated on an animated TV commercial for soft drink El Picu.
 The following year we made short animated inserts to explain how the biological clock works, for the BBC Science documentary What Makes us Tick broadcast in 1999.

 1999 I started delivering animation workshops at various young people’s workshop centres like the Cartoon art Trust, The Roundhouse, Southwark and Tower Hamlets Summer universities.
 This then lead onto working with Stan Hayward again in 1998 on a Millennium Award funded project to highlight the benefits of animation in education.
 Drawing from these experiences I set up my own animation project the following year; the Family learning Project, a Millennium Award funded programme working with refugee families in the London borough of Brent.

 2000 Shortly after this I stopped working free-lance as the lecturing work took over.
 I had already been working as a part time lecturer at Southampton University 1996 on a BA course.
 After that I stated working at various London Colleges such as Tower Hamlets College and Lewisham College delivering mainly animation, art and design and contextual studies on various BTEC courses in art and design.